JRReynosa/SampleBlog/README.md

-# Portfolio
+# Sample Blog
-My Portfolio project.
+Sample blog project.
-Created with the purpose of better learning the ASP.NET Core MVC Framework, while getting something useful out of my work.
+Created with the purpose of better understanding the ASP.NET Core 3.1 MVC Framework.